bestander/npm-git-lock/README.md

 Please give me your feedback and send Pull Requests.
 Unit tests rely on ```require(`child_process`).execSync``` command that works in node 0.11+.

+## Future plans (up for grabs)

+- Replace .es6 extension with .js
+- Switch to [shelljs](https://github.com/shelljs/shelljs) from promises API.
+Promises are still too heavy for such a file oriented CLI tool

 ## Change Log